A Eucharistic Community joined to worship, serve and know God.

 CANCELLATION OF CLASSES

 Classes may be canceled from time to time because of inclement weather.
-The following direction for parent(s) is offered.
+The following direction for parents is offered:

 SAFETY PROCEDURES FOR FIRES AND OTHER EMERGENCIES

 There are safety procedures posted in each room for fire and tornado emergencies.
-Catechists will instruct the students in these procedures the first week of class.
-In case of fire or tornado, attendance will be taken after an emergency evacuation and no child will be dismissed without their parent or guardian.
+Catechists will instruct the students in these procedures in the first week of class.
+In case of fire or tornado, attendance will be taken after an emergency evacuation, and no child will be dismissed without their parent or guardian.
 Parent(s) must check with the religious education leader before leaving with their child to avoid unnecessary search and rescue operations.

 SICKNESS AND INJURY